mad-lab-fau/gaitmap/docs/guides/Coordinate-Systems.rst

     * follows convention of directions from [1]_

 World/Global Frame (GF)
-    * uses axes definitions either like FSF or FBF, but
+    * uses the same axes definitions as the FSF during the stance phase, but
     * is stationary, i.e. in contrast to FSF and FBF not moving
     * is used to describe all positions/velocity and orientations after the *Trajectory Reconstruction*
     * is fixed during an observation period